 A while back, a reader named Brad sent me this question: We seem to be developing a debate at our church in regards to turning down the house lights to “set the mood” for better worship.
 What is your take on that for church lighting?

-Later I received this from Jeremy:
+Later I received this about church lighting from another reader, Jeremy:

 I was wondering if you could offer any commentary regarding the use of lights at any of the WorshipGod conferences.
 I have memories going back to the “Psalms” conference [in 2008].
 In each of the conference settings, it has struck me that the lights in the house are left active during the music-worship time of gatherings.
 Is that intentional?
 Is that unintentional?
 Is it because no one is available to run a lights scheme?

 Glad you asked.
 Yes, we do have someone available to run a lights scheme, and yes, leaving the lights up is intentional.

 A Very Brief History of Church Lighting

 Churches have been meeting with little to no light for centuries.
 In pre-dawn and night services they depended on candles or torches, or met by moonlight.
 With the advent of electricity, churches that had once gathered in darkness could now meet to the glow of bulbs and lamps.